 The Pacesetter Prize was created in 2017 to honor states making significant progress in improving long-term services and supports (LTSS) for older adults, people with disabilities, and family caregivers.
 LTSS are a broad range of day-to-day supports needed by people who have chronic health conditions and challenges with daily living activities.
 Through this Prize, we examine and promote activities in states whose policies have postive, measurable impact on its residents.

-The next Prize recipients will be awarded in summer 2020.
+The next Prize recipients will be awarded in fall 2020.